 You can get part of your equity in a lump sum to pay for your pool.
 Compare 2nd mortgage loan for making home improvements.

-Financing a Pool and Spa
+Financing a Pool and Spa in 2024

 Because a pool often increases a home’s value, many homeowners want to move ahead with having a pool installed.
 Most of us don’t want to spend $50,000 cash to build a pool, but there are several ways you can finance a swimming pool or spa.
 Whether you choose a secured or unsecured loan or pay cash, we suggest discussing your pool finance plans with tax consultant, trusted mortgage lender and financial advisor.